DextenXD/TMPN-Stealer/README.md

 ## About the project

 This proof of concept project demonstrates a "Discord-oriented" stealer implemented in Go.
 The malware operates on Windows systems and use fodhelper.exe technique for privileges elevation.
-By elevating privileges, the malware gains access to all user sessions on every disk
+By elevating privileges, the malware gains access to all user sessions on every disk.

 ### Features:
 - [x] - **antidebug**